 2. Crankbaits.
 Strange that I enjoy chucking and winding so much but haven't touched crankbaits.
 Perhaps its the fact that there are so many options and so little time to learn them all.

 Top 3 best at:

 Worm and Jig fishing

 Top 2 worst at:

 Swimbaits - we don’t have the right lake dynamics

-Some great responses, love it.
-I try and make it a point to get better at one technique each year.
+Some great responses.
+I make it a point to get better at one technique each year.
 Whether it be something I suck at or something I haven't given a fair shot.
-I always try to improve on being more versatile on the water as well as sharpen techniques that have gotten "dull" over the years.
-So much to learn...
+I always try to become more versatile, as well as sharpen techniques that have gotten "dull" over the years.